Fitzroy North

 Fitzroy North shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Fitzroy North has a notably higher level of educational attainment than national and state averages.
-Specifically, 64.2% of residents aged 15 years or older possess university qualifications, compared to the Australian average of 30.4%, and the Victorian average of 33.4%.
-This is reflected in the types of qualifications held by residents: Bachelor degrees are most common at 38.0%, followed by postgraduate qualifications (19.8%) and graduate diplomas (6.4%).
-Technical qualifications represent 14.8% of educational achievements, with advanced diplomas making up 7.6% and certificates representing 7.2%.
+Fitzroy North's educational attainment exceeds national and state averages.
+Among residents aged 15+, 64.2% have university qualifications, compared to Australia's 30.4% and Victoria's 33.4%.
+Bachelor degrees are the most common at 38.0%, followed by postgraduate qualifications (19.8%) and graduate diplomas (6.4%).
+Technical qualifications account for 14.8%, with advanced diplomas at 7.6% and certificates at 7.2%.

-Educational participation is high in the area, with 27.2% of residents currently enrolled in formal education.
+Educational participation is high, with 27.2% of residents currently enrolled in formal education.
 This includes 11.0% in tertiary education, 6.6% in primary education, and 5.1% pursuing secondary education.

 Frequently Asked Questions - Education